Populating the upper black hole mass gap through stellar collisions in young star clusters: Implications for Gravitational Wave Astrophysics

+If the BHs within or above the pair-instability mass gap go onto to merge with one another or with other lower mass BHs through dynamical interactions, these mergers have important implications to GW science.
+In particular, if such mass-gap mergers are detected by instruments such as LIGO/Virgo, it would provide constraints on the contribution of dynamical environments to the overall binary BH (BBH) merger rate.
+Indeed, the probability that at least one of the components of the recently detected event GW190521 (inferred component masses of $85^{+21}_{-14}\,M_{\odot}$ and $66^{+17}_{-18}\,M_{\odot}$) falls within the pair-instability mass gap is $99\%$ \citep{LIGO2020a,LIGO2020b}.

-In order to investigate the long-term fate of the massive BHs described in the previous subsection, we run seven of the simulations show in Table \ref{table:models} for $12\,$Gyr, recording in particular all BBH mergers that occur.
+In order to investigate this topic, we run seven of the simulations show in Table \ref{table:models} for $12\,$Gyr, recording all BBH mergers that occur.
 For these simulations, we adopt exclusively the sticky sphere assumption for giant collisions, as this approximation was shown in Section \ref{sec:results} to yield the highest formation rate of mass-gap BHs.
 In this case, one could regard the results of this section as an upper limit on the true number of collisional mass-gap mergers.\footnote{Again noting the caveat that we assume here zero primordial binaries.
 Higher binary fractions may increase both the number of pair-instability gap BHs \citep[][see also Section \ref{sec:conclusion}]{DiCarlo2019,DiCarlo2020} and also the number of BBH mergers \citep[e.g.,][]{Chatterjee2017a}.}

 In Figure \ref{fig:BBHmergers}, we show the mass distribution for all BHs that undergo BBH mergers in these seven simulations.
-The black histogram shows those merging BHs that form through single star evolution, the blue histogram shows the BHs that form through pre-collapse stellar collisions (as in Section \ref{sec:results}), and the green histogram shows the second-generation BHs that are formed through earlier BBH mergers.
-The gray background illustrates our assumed boundaries for the pair-instability mass gap.
+The black histogram shows those merging BHs that form through single star evolution, the blue histogram shows the BHs that form through collisions of young massive stars (as in Section \ref{sec:results}), and the green histogram shows the second-generation BHs that are formed through earlier BBH mergers.
+The gray background illustrates the pair-instability mass gap.

 Of the 259 total BBH mergers occurring in this set of simulations, 95 ($37\%$) feature at least one component which underwent at least one stellar collision before BH formation.
-If the stellar collision process encodes itself upon the BH that ultimately forms (for example, by altering the BH's mass, as discussed next, or spin, as discussed briefly in Section \ref{sec:PISN}), this may yield an observable fingerprint upon the merger event.
+If the stellar collision process encodes itself upon the BH that ultimately forms (for example, by altering the BH's mass, as discussed next, or spin, as discussed briefly in Section \ref{sec:conclusion}), this may yield an observable fingerprint upon potential GW detections.